-The robust market raises the following questions: How much of the new activity is being driven by the coronavirus pandemic?
+The robust market raises the following questions that are being heard around the Mount Washington Valley: How much of the new activity is being driven by the coronavirus pandemic?
 Who, exactly, is moving into our villages and towns, and will they stay?
 And how healthy is lending in today’s new realty reality?

 Here’s a look at the impact and what’s driving the phenomena.

 1. Supply and demand

 “There is such little inventory.
 People (buyers) are out digging at a frantic pace,” stated Evelyn Whelton, retail lending sales manager of the Bank of New Hampshire.